arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 *4. Expectation-Maximization (EM) Algorithm - Learning the GMM Parameters*
 - $\textcolor{red}{Purpose:}$ Given the observed data points (XYnorm), the EM algorithm is used to estimate the unknown GMM parameters (θ) when we don't know which data point belongs to which Gaussian component.
 It's an iterative approach.
-- $\textcolor{red}{The \space "Hidden" \pace Variable:}$ The "hidden" information is the component assignment for each data point.
+- $\textcolor{red}{The \space "Hidden" \space Variable:}$ The "hidden" information is the component assignment for each data point.
 We don't directly observe this.
 - $\textcolor{red}{Initialization:}$ Iterative Steps: Start with some initial guesses for $$\pi_k$$, $$\mu_k$$, $$\Sigma_k$$ (e.g., random, or using k-means clustering to find initial centroids).
 - $\textcolor{red}{E-step \space (Expectation \space Step):}$ ssuming the current parameters are correct, calculate the "responsibility" (or posterior probability) that each component k has for generating each data point $$z_n$$ -